StableLabz/StableEconomy/README.md

 ## TODO

+- [ ] Refactor CommandAPI usage to Brigadier
 - [ ] Implement a reload command for configurations
 - [ ] Implement better configuration error handling (providing the specific line where the error takes place)
 - [ ] Implement NBT support for AdvancedPricedItems